maths/moodle-qtype_stack/doc/en/Authoring/Testing.md

  3. Some "invalid" responses, especially if these are syntactically valid expressions.
 E.g. If the answer is an equation such as \(y=2x+1\), then \(2x+1\) might be invalid if you have chosen the input option "check types".
 Adding a test case is useful to confirm this potential problem is caught by the question.
 Leave the fields empty and the answer note `NULL` to indicate this.
  4. Add a totally incorrect answer.

-Note, if you have used the question level option `simplify:false`, then this option will be respected when you construct your question tests.
-In particular you will need to remember to simplify parts of your expressions.
+## Simplification ## {#Simplification}

+You can set global [simplification](../CAS/Simplification.md) flags in two places within questions:

+1. Globally in the question.
+2. In each potential response tree.

-E.g. if your question is "what is \(@a@+@b@\)?" where @a@ and @b@ are randomly generated.
+Regardless of what settings you use here the expressions you enter for inputs in question tests are _not_ simplified.
+This is necessary.
+For example, if your question is "what is \(@a@+@b@\)?" where @a@ and @b@ are randomly generated.
 You will need to set the question level option `simplify:false` to prevent the student typing in the sum itself as an answer.
 Then you will probably need separate tests for the expressions `a+b` and `ev(a+b,simp)` to make sure the student hasn't typed in the sum instead of the value of the sum.
+For this reason, to enable "unsimplified" expressions to be included as question tests we do not simplify test inputs regardless of the options used in the question.

+If you have set `simplify:true` everywhere in your question, and you are only establishing algebraic equivalence of your answers anyway, "unsimplified" expressions as inputs to the tests will not matter.

 ## Next steps